mhosankalp/automcx/README.md

 2. The api server should be up and running
 For details on how to run the api please refer to https://github.com/mhosankalp/automc_api

+The api at https://github.com/mhosankalp/automc_api will also check for the valid authentication.
+Only the valid users will be able to request an api.
+As of now the authentication is valid only for this app

+But you can add users by modifying the adduser.py and executing it.
+The adduser.py is present at https://github.com/mhosankalp/automc_api

 ### Installing